fbpx

 Mr Keel said there was an urgent need for more environmentally friendly home design and retrofitting to create a climate-safe future.

-“Most homes in Geelong are designed with the environment in mind and aren’t thermally efficient enough to adapt to future climate changes,” he said.
+“Most homes in Geelong are not designed with the environment in mind and aren’t thermally efficient enough to adapt to future climate changes,” he said.

 “The MOTIIVES tool will help homeowners and builders create more sustainable homes that are more comfortable to live in, cheaper to run and better for the climate, with simple design tips that can be easily incorporated into new or existing homes.”